 Swinburne Student Self-Assessment Survey (SSSAS)

-The SSSAS provides you with personalized feedback, links to supports, and self-help resources that can help you improve the way you learn, your well-being, your employability and your overall student experience.
+The SSSAS provides you with personalised feedback, links to supports, and self-help resources that can help you improve the way you learn, your well-being, your employability and your overall student experience.